ElectronicsWIT/AirFishBowl/README.md

 - __AirFishBowl-iOS__ Coming soon (TM)
+- __AirFishBowl-REST-API-Mock__ Contains a mock for the AirFishBowl REST API which can be used to test interfaces for the system
 - __AirFishBowl__ Contains the OpenPicus Project for the AirFishBowl Fish
 - __Branding__ Contains the Branding assets used by the AirFishBowl project
 - __Kinect__ Contains the C# Microsoft Kinect application for interacting with the AirFishBowl REST API
-- __RPi_Webserver__ Contains the Django WebApp which can be run on the Raspberry Pi and acts as a front end for the AirFishBowl system.
+- __RPi_Webserver__ Contains the Django WebApp which can be run on the Raspberry Pi and acts as a front end for the AirFishBowl system